QualiSystems/Amazon-AWS-Cloud-Provider-Shell-2G/docs/readme.md

   4. In the dialog box, navigate to the shell's zip package, select it and click **Open**.

-<br><br>The shell is displayed in the **Shells** page and can be used by domain administrators in all CloudShell domains to create new inventory resources, as explained in [Adding Inventory Resources](http://help.quali.com/Online%20Help/9.0/Portal/Content/CSP/INVN/Add-Rsrc-Tmplt.htm?Highlight=adding%20inventory%20resources).
+<br>The shell is displayed in the **Shells** page and can be used by domain administrators in all CloudShell domains to create new inventory resources, as explained in [Adding Inventory Resources](http://help.quali.com/Online%20Help/9.0/Portal/Content/CSP/INVN/Add-Rsrc-Tmplt.htm?Highlight=adding%20inventory%20resources).

 ### Offline installation of a shell
 **Note:** Offline installation instructions are relevant only if the CloudShell Execution Server has no access to PyPi.org.
 You can skip this section if your execution server has access to PyPi.org.
 For additional information, see the online help topic on offline dependencies.